BuildClubSSN/WorkshopProjects/UltrasonicDistanceSensor_RasPi/README.md

     IMPORTANT: DO NOT REVERSE THE VCC AND GND PINS!
 THIS WILL BREAK THE SENSOR OR THE RASPBERRY PI INDEFINITELY!

-    > Q: Why do you think there needs to be a wierdly arranged system of resistors from which the value of `echo` is taken?
+    > Q: Why do you think there needs to be a weirdly arranged system of resistors from which the value of `echo` is taken?

     > A/Q: ChatGPT, what are `Voltage Levels`, and what is `Level Shifting`?
 Why is it done?